 Yet, the researchers also found that the effects seem to have a ceiling in doses between 400mg and 800mg.
 This may be because tissues become saturated and can’t absorb any more CBD.

 Method of CBD Consumption

-As a result, the CBD must make its way from the point of entry into the bloodstream where it can interact with cannabinoid and non-cannabinoid receptors.
+The length of time it takes for CBD to work depends mostly on how you consume it.
+The cannabinoid only works when your body absorbs it.
+As a result, the CBD must make its way from the entry point into the bloodstream, where it can interact with cannabinoid receptors.

 The method of consumption dictates the speed and level of absorption into your bloodstream.
 In general, the faster it gets to the bloodstream, the higher the bioavailability level.

-Overall, the vaporized CBD is absorbed into your bloodstream within a minute or so; although it could be a few minutes before you experience the full effects.
+Overall, the vaporized CBD is absorbed into your bloodstream within a minute or so, although it could be a few minutes before you experience the full effects.
 As well as being the fastest non-intravenous method, inhalation also offers the highest level of bioavailability.

 A 2009 study by Huestis, published in Chemistry & Biodiversity, found that vaping cannabinoids has a bioavailability rate of 56%.
 Other data places it between 34% and 46%.

 Although not as popular as its THC equivalent, CBD flower is also available.
 You can purchase dozens of special marijuana strains high in CBD and low in THC.
 There are also hemp flower options too.
 A study published in Pharmaceuticals in 2020 found that smoking CBD resulted in peak plasma levels occurring within three minutes of inhalation.